-Steve Le Page Non-Executive Director
+Steve Le Page

-Appointed to the Board: November 2014 and Audit Committee Chairman in December 2014
+November 2014 and Audit Committee Chairman in December 2014

 Steve Le Page is a Chartered Accountant and a Chartered Tax Adviser.
 Mr. Le Page was a partner with PwC in the Channel Islands from 1994 until his retirement in September 2013.
 During his career his main role was as an audit partner working with a wide variety of financial services businesses and structures, including many listed investment funds.